 Vogue’s Editor-in-Chief, Anna Wintour, described London Fashion Week’s collections as “a celebration of diversity”, a coming together of different cultures, as portrayed in Erdem’s show, which depicted a beautiful representation of his two grandmothers, one Turkish, and the other English, finally meeting; illustrated by the contrast of the pieces on the runway.
 In a similar vein, the Topshop Unique runway saw a stunning collection inspired by a seamless juxtaposition between a cool urban traveller and a 90s-esque party girl, bursting with colours and trends that made appearances in several other designers’ work.

 Florals manage to stand the test of time season after season, because, not only are they classic prints that will never go out of style, but they also reinvent themselves and return with a new lease of life every single time.
 Next season, florals will break all of the rules; watch out for the rose print in particular.
 We can also expect to wave goodbye to the plunging necklines and sky-high slits that dominated the high-street last season.
-This season’s dresses are looking far more modest; from ankle-skimming hemlines, dainty blouson sleeves, and delicate fabrics to pussy bows.
+This season’s dresses, even the flower girl dresses are looking far more modest; from ankle-skimming hemlines, dainty blouson sleeves, and delicate fabrics to pussy bows.

 In the true youthful and fun spirit that is so often a part of London’s aesthetic, designers such as Mary Katrantzou, House of Holland, and Ashish, presented a whole host of pieces featuring well-known animated characters.
 Bold primary colours – yellow, red and blue – ruled the runway in all cities and London was absolutely no different; from cobalt blue suits, to bright red PVC coats!
 The Phoebe English image on the next page in particular, sparked a social media frenzy!